ntlewis/ntlewis.github.io/publications.md

 Lambert, F. H., et al. (incl. **N. T. Lewis**).
 Continuous structural parameterisation: A method for writing different model parameterisations within one structure demonstrated for atmospheric convection.

-Hammond, M., **N. T. Lewis**, S. Tsai, R. T. Pierrehumbert.
+Hammond, M., **N. T. Lewis**, S. Tsai, and R. T. Pierrehumbert.
 The rotational and divergent components of the atmospheric circulation on tidally locked planets.

 #### 2020